 Donate school supplies and give the gift of learning.
 For many people around the world basic school supplies are a luxury they cannot afford or may not have access to.
 Here in the United States, budget cuts mean that families are being required to provide increasingly longer lists of supplies for their children each year.
 This can be a tremendous financial burden, particularly for families with more than one child.
 If you have a surplus of school supplies that you would like to donate, consider one of the following options.

 Across America more and more school districts are having to increase the amount of supplies students are required to provide due to budget cuts.
 Most teachers spend $500-$1000 a year on school supplies for which they are never compensated.
 Adopt-a-Classroom's stated mission "is to give teachers a hand and provide needed classroom materials so their students can succeed".
 You can search for a specific classroom or teacher on their website.
 Not all teachers are registered with the site, so you might not find your child's teacher.
-I did a search for my local school district and found two teachers registered.

 In 2015 the Kids in Need Foundation supported 4.8 million kids and more than 150,000 teachers with their initiatives.
 Through the foundation teachers can apply for classroom grants.
 In addition, school supplies are provided for children who otherwise would go without as well as children who are the victims of natural disasters.

 Here in the Kansas City, Kansas area KVC Kansas "represents one of the strongest and broadest child welfare and behavioral healthcare continuums in the nation".
 Among their many programs, they conduct an annual Back to School Drive to collect backpacks and school supplies to assist needy children and families.
 Find a detailed list of needs on their website.